-In some network configurations, there is an implementation of network address translation (NAT) on its gateway/routers.
+In some network configuration, there is an implementation of network address translation (NAT) on its gateway/routers.
 NAT is typically used to allow private IP addresses on private networks behind gateways/routers with a single public IP address connecting to the public Internet.
-The internal network devices can communicate with hosts on the external network by changing the source address of outgoing requests to that of the NAT device (gateway/router) and relaying replies back to the originating device.
+The internal network devices can communication with hosts on the external network by changing the source address of outgoing requests to that of the NAT device (gateway/router) and relaying replies back to the originating device.
+IPsec virtual private network (VPN) clients use network address translation (NAT) traversal in order to have Encapsulating Security Payload (ESP) packets traverse NAT.
 IPsec uses several protocols in its operation, which must be enabled to traverse firewalls and network address translators (NATs), such as

-- Internet Key Exchange (IKE) protocol uses User Datagram Protocol (UDP) port number 500. - Encapsulating Security Payload (ESP) uses IP protocol number 50. - Authentication Header (AH) uses IP protocol number 51.
+- Internet Key Exchange (IKE) protocol uses User Datagram Protocol (UDP) port number 500. - Encapsulating Security Payload (ESP) uses IP protocol number 50. - Authentication Header (AH) uses IP protocol number 51. - IPsec NAT traversal uses UDP port number 4500 when NAT traversal is in use.